-I am not saying this is good.
+I am not saying this is good, necessarily.
 (Although I will admit to being a little bit of an insurrectionist — not of the Trump variety!)
 I am saying that it’s not all bad.

 Isn’t it time to break free?
 Your pattern has been interrupted.
 It’s time to establish a new pattern.
 And that requires a whole lot of not knowing what you’re doing to achieve.
-This is true, whether there is a global pandemic or not.
+This is true when you start new things, whether there is a global pandemic or not.
 Either way, you are interrupting your pattern and introducing a little bit of chaos into your life.

 The time has come to examine your life and apply what you have learned during this upheaval.
 Alternately, it’s time to take a chance and start learning.
 Start your second career!
 Now, more than ever, people are ready for new things.